 The Trust leases commercial space within the Presidio, a national park.
 Pets, emotional support animals, comfort or other therapy animals which are not considered service animals by the American Disability Act (ADA) are not allowed on premises.
 Service animals trained to aid a person with a specific disability per the ADA are allowed in the Presidio’s commercial buildings.

 The Presidio is home to a wide variety of commercial tenants.
 A proposing entity must meet minimum requirements to enter into a lease with the Presidio Trust.
 A commercial entity must be registered with the California Secretary of State.
 Proof of financial wherewithal to fulfill the financial obligations in the lease is also required, as lease underwriting.
 Low traffic, low impact tenants are preferred for Presidio spaces.

 The Public Health Service District is located in the southwest quadrant of the Presidio near the 14th Avenue Gate at Lake Street.
 Its history dates from the 1870s when a marine hospital was built here to serve international sailors.
 In 1921 the original wood-frame buildings were replaced by a gracious 36-acre campus that included a main hospital building, nurses’ quarters and support buildings.

 Today the district hosts a lively mix of homes, workplaces, and cultural destinations with the park’s wild southern hills as the backdrop.
-The Public Health Service District is recognized as a “green neighborhood” by the U.S. Green Building Council’s new Neighborhood Development program (LEED-ND).
+The Public Health Service District is recognized as a “green neighborhood” by the U.S. Green Building Council’s new LEED-ND (Neighborhood Development program) certification.
 It may be the first LEED-ND neighborhood in the country that is also a part of a National Historic Landmark District.